salsadigitalauorg/webform_openfisca/Manual.md

 7. Click "Add handler"
    ![](assets/create-webform-6.png)

-8. Click "Add handler" against the OpenFisca Journey handler This step will ensure that the webform goes through OpenFisca processing.
+8. Click "Add handler" against the OpenFisca Journey handler - this step will ensure that the webform goes through OpenFisca processing.\
    ![](assets/create-webform-7.png)

-9. Click Save
+9. Click Save\
    ![](assets/create-webform-8.png)

 10. Now we need to add details of the OpenFisca API.
 Click "General"